MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 Now the plot could use a title!
 While other plotting packages sometimes have functions like `supertitle`, they often don't work quite right or force you to make manual adjustments.
-In MakieLayout, the `LText` object is much more flexible as it allows you to place text anywhere you want.
+In MakieLayout, the `Label` object is much more flexible as it allows you to place text anywhere you want.
 We therefore create our super title not with a dedicated function but as a simple part of the whole layout.